 A couple is called infertile when they fail to conceive even after 12 months of unprotected sexual intercourse.
 The issue could be with a single partner or a culmination of different factors.

 Causes of infertility in women:

-There are various reason why women are infertile.
+There are various reasons why women are infertile.
 Some of these are:

-- Problems in the uterus: Women are unable to conceive because there is a problem with the uterus or the fallopian tube.
+Problems in the uterus: Women are unable to conceive because there is a problem with the uterus or the fallopian tube.
 The cervix or the fallopian tubes could have been damaged during surgery.
-Also there could be fibroids in the uterus which may hinder conception.
-Cells which are normally found in the uterus actually grow elsewhere in the body.
+Also, there could be fibroids in the uterus which may hinder conception.
+Cells which are normally found in the uterus grow elsewhere in the body.

 There are also cases where the man is infertile and so the couple may not be able to have children.

 Some of the causes of male infertility are: